In-Game-Collectables/IGC_UE4/README.md

 # IGC_UE

 Plugin build for Unreal Engine 4.27.
 This plugin will capture renders spun around a target object and export out a JSON file of the relative camera transforms.
-It can upload the necessary files to the IGC API to process.
+It will upload the necessary files to the IGC API to process to re-create a printable mesh.

-## Contains
-* Example Third Person Project
-* IGC Plug-in within Plugins/IGC_UE

 ## How to use
-* Attach to target Actor
+* Attach *BP_Capturer* to target Actor
 * Adjust *Radius* to fit whole Actor
+* Use events *Capture Renders* and then *Upload Captures* in *BP_Capturer*
 * Renders/files will be outputed to *PROJECTNAME/OUTPUTS/Captures/*
 * The Capturer will be centered on the Actor's pivot point.
+* *BP_CaptureUploader* has an empty event *UseQRCode* which is given a Texture2D parameter of a QR Code leading to the API's checkout

 ## Parameters
 * Frame Count
     * Number of images to be rendered out
-* Path XSpeed
-    * The amount of revolutions around the Actor the camera goes
 * Radius
     * Radius around the target actor the camera will go
 * Camera FOV